edgio-docs/edgio-docs/src/guides/v7/security/dashboard.md

 ### Rate Limit Enforcement Log Events {/*rate-limit-enforcement-log-events*/}

-Select the [Rate Limit Events view](#rate-events-view) and then select the **Rate Enforcer** tab to filter the **Log Events** section to only display log events for rate limit enforcement events.
+Select the [Rate Events view](#rate-events-view) and then select the **Rate Enforcer** tab to filter the **Log Events** section to only display log events for rate limit enforcement events.
 The following summary is provided for each entry:
 -   **Timestamp:** Indicates the date and time (UTC) at which your rate limiting policy was enforced.
 -   **Limit Name:** Identifies the rate rule that was violated.